Learn languages naturally with fresh, real content!

 Explore By Region

-Indonesia considers sending up to 8,000 troops to Gaza under U.S.-brokered ceasefire plan, pending Hamas disarmament.
+Indonesia may send up to 8,000 troops to Gaza for ceasefire monitoring, pending Hamas disarmament and U.S. approval.

-Indonesia is considering deploying up to 8,000 troops to Gaza as part of a U.S.-brokered peace initiative, potentially becoming the first nation to commit forces to the International Stabilization Force under Phase II of a Trump administration ceasefire plan.
+Indonesia is considering deploying up to 8,000 troops to Gaza as part of a U.S.-brokered peace initiative, potentially becoming the first nation to commit forces to the International Stabilization Force under President Trump’s plan.